jsteedscripts/Chiefs_TaylorsVersion/README.md

 # ElectricTouch_Down
-In honor of Taylor Swift's contribution to the team.
+Title in honor of Taylor Swift's contribution to the team.

 ## Project Overview
 This project utilizes the nflfastR package to analyze Kansas City Chiefs data from the past ten seasons and build three different predictive models.